xazab/js-dash-sdk-1/docs/getting-started/core-concepts.md

 ## Core concepts

-The [Dash Core Developer Guide](https://dashcore.readme.io/docs/core-guide-introduction) will answer most of the questions about the fundamentals of Dash.
+The [Xazab Core Developer Guide](https://xazabcore.readme.io/docs/core-guide-introduction) will answer most of the questions about the fundamentals of Xazab.

 However, some elements provided by the SDK need to be grasped, so we will quickly cover some of those.

 ## Wallet

-At the core of Dash is the Payment Chain, in order to be able to transact on it, one needs to have a set of [UTXO](https://dashcore.readme.io/docs/core-guide-block-chain-transaction-data) that is controlled by a Wallet instance.
+At the core of Xazab is the Payment Chain, in order to be able to transact on it, one needs to have a set of [UTXO](https://xazabcore.readme.io/docs/core-guide-block-chain-transaction-data) that is controlled by a Wallet instance.

 In order to access your UTXO, you will have to provide a valid mnemonic that will unlock the Wallet and automatically fetch the associated UTXOs.

-When a SDK instance is created, you can access your wallet via the `client.wallet` variable, with the [wallet-lib Wallet doc](https://dashevo.github.io/wallet-lib/#/usage/wallet)
+When a SDK instance is created, you can access your wallet via the `client.wallet` variable, with the [wallet-lib Wallet doc](https://xazab.github.io/wallet-lib/#/usage/wallet)

 ## Account